Why Won’t My Child Eat? Anorexia Meal Support

 Next steps…

-Get help, depending on how severe your child’s anorexia nervosa is, a hospital admission may be necessary or a dietician, psychologist and/or psychiatrist and GP may support them privately or publically.
-But start with your GP and ask them what the best next steps are.
+Get help.
+Depending on how severe your child’s anorexia nervosa is, a hospital admission may be necessary, or a dietitian, psychologist, psychiatrist and/or GP may support them privately or publicly.
+Start with your GP and ask them what the best next steps are.

-If your child does not require a hospital admission, work with a psychologist and dietician to stick to a meal plan agreed to with your child.
+If your child does not require a hospital admission, work with a psychologist and dietitian to stick to a meal plan agreed upon with your child.
 Like addressing any phobia, the meal plan will need to be challenging, but not too challenging.
-The latter can cause something called “flooding” where an individual is overwhelmed with anxiety, which will affect future efforts.
-The meal plan will also need to include foods that are reasonably challenging.
-As some foods (for example, chocolate) will be too challenging.
+If it is too challenging, your child may become overwhelmed with anxiety, which can affect future treatment efforts.
+The meal plan will also need to include foods that are reasonably challenging, while recognising that some foods (for example, chocolate) may feel too overwhelming initially.

 How to start supporting my child with anorexia to eat?